 Advice for Newly Diagnosed Families

 It is impossible to explain the emotions that you feel when told that your child has a brain or spinal cord tumour.
 We all react differently, yet we are all willing to do anything to make our child well again.
-This is possibly the most stressful time you will ever have to face, so don’t try to do it alone.
-We have listed a few simple tips below to help you in the initial stages.
+This is possibly the most stressful time you will ever have to face, so don’t do it alone.
+Here are a few simple tips to help you in the initial stages:

 - Nominate one friend or family member to be your liaison.
 They can then disseminate information and progress reports to others via phone, email etc.

 - Make notes wherever possible.
 Keep a diary to stay on top of appointments and write down questions and observations for the doctor.

 - Support each other and ensure that you maintain a regular diet and get sleep whenever possible.
 You cannot help your child if you get sick.